How to evaluate LLMs: Full LLM evaluation guide

 Example: “Was this response polite?” → Yes/No + explanation.

+Select just a few metrics that make sense to you and go test it.
+You can add extra metrics over time, if you need to.
 Start simple.
-Select just a few metrics that make sense to you and go test it.
-You can evolve over time.

 1.3.
 Run experiments